vincentspinosa/BlackJack_AI/README.md

 Once the deal is complete, the turn will move to the first player.

-The AI Recommendation in the middle column will display the mathematically correct move (e.g., AI recommends: HIT).
+The AI Recommendation in the middle column will display the highest-EV move (e.g., AI recommends: HIT) and a list of EVs for each legal action.

 Click the corresponding action button in the "User Actions" panel (e.g., Hit, Stand, Double).